Department of Chemical and Biological Engineering

 Senior lab experiments in chemical engineering.

-Estimation of equipment and total plant costs, annual costs, profitability decisions, optimization; design of equipment, alternate process systems and economics, case studies of selected processes.
-CHE 453 and CHE 454/MSE 453 and MSE 454 are to be taken in sequence.
-(Fall only)
+Estimation of equipment and total plant costs, annual costs, profitability decisions, and optimization; design of equipment, alternate process systems and economics, and case studies of selected processes.
+CHE/MSE 4530 and CHE/MSE 4540 are to be taken in sequence.
+Typically Offered: Fall.

 Estimation of equipment and total plant costs, annual costs, profitability decisions, optimization; design of equipment, alternate process systems and economics, case studies of selected processes.
-CHE 453 and CHE 454 are to be taken in sequence.
-(Spring only)
+CHE 4530 and CHE 4540 are to be taken in sequence.
+Typically Offered: Spring.

 Chemical and physical phenomena near material interfaces and behaviors of colloidal particles in dispersing media.